-First, from January 9 through February 6 we will consider how personal networks and personal cultural repertoires affect each other.
+First, from January 14 through February 11 we will consider how personal networks and personal cultural repertoires affect each other.
 Personal network variables include the variety of kinds of people a person knows, the density of networks (the extent to which the people a person knows also know each other), and whether the focal person is a "broker" who connects people who are not otherwise connected.
-Cultural variables include knowledge about genres, high cultural forms and popular ones, tastes, and practices.
+Cultural variables include forms of knowledge, cognitive and evaluative frameworks, tastes, practices, and creativity.

-Second, from February 13 through April 3 we will consider the network structure of social settings that produce culture.
-One example of such settings is book clubs, in which people develop their own responses to a novel in the context of the influence relationship structure of their discussion group (February 13).
+Second, from February 25 through March 31 we will consider whole networks and culture.
+Instead of looking at personal networks we will look at networks in social settings and how these affect culture.
+One example of such settings is book clubs, in which people develop their own responses to a novel in the context of the influence relationship structure of their discussion group (February 25).
+On February 25 we will also consider how culture diffuses (or fails to diffuse) through networks.
 All other examples are networks of cultural production such as interlinked sets of writers, artists, or musicians.
 We will ask questions such as how network location is related to cultural status, career success, innovation, and strategic network building.